-Hazards exist for people who work in cold storage facilities – walk-in coldrooms and freezers – that can lead to serious injury or death.
-These hazards include:
+Hazards exist for people who work in cold storage facilities, such as walk-in coldrooms and freezers, that can lead to serious injury or death.
+The below educational video explains risks involved and the steps you can take to minimise them.

 - exposure to cold